Add an API to move the entire heap, as to make testing GC.compact compatibility easier

 require 'c-ext' GC.move_all_the_heap # run the library tests

-Updated by tenderlovemaking (Aaron Patterson) 21 days ago
+Updated by tenderlovemaking (Aaron Patterson) over 2 years ago

 We currently have this functionality, but the API isn't as nice as what you propose (and the naming isn't great either).